John Eliot Gardiner: Life and career

 While an undergraduate at Cambridge, he launched his conducting career with a performance of Monteverdi's Vespro della Beata Vergine in King's College Chapel on 5 March 1964.
 This either featured or led to the foundation of the Monteverdi Choir, with which he made his London conducting debut at the Wigmore Hall in 1966.
 Whilst at Cambridge, he conducted the Oxford and Cambridge Singers on a concert tour of the Middle East.
 After graduating, Gardiner continued his musical studies at King's College London under Thurston Dart and in Paris with Nadia Boulanger, whose music had been a very early influence.

 Returning to England, Gardiner joined the BBC Northern Orchestra as an apprentice conductor.
 In 1968, he founded the Monteverdi Orchestra.
 Upon changing from modern instruments to period instruments in 1977, the orchestra changed its name to the English Baroque Soloists in 1978.
 In 1969, Gardiner made his opera debut with a performance of Mozart's The Magic Flute at the English National Opera.
 Four years later, in 1973, he made his first appearance at the Covent Garden conducting Gluck's Iphigénie en Tauride.
 The English Baroque Soloists made their opera debut with him in the 1977 Innsbruck Festival of Early Music, performing Handel's Acis and Galatea on period instruments.
-His American debut came in 1979 when he conducted the Dallas Symphony Orchestra.
+His American debut came in 1979 when he conducted the Dallas Symphony Orchestra with soloist Robert Hale in a performance of Handel's Messiah.
 He then became the lead conductor of Canada's CBC Vancouver Orchestra from 1980 to 1983.

 After his period with the CBC Vancouver Orchestra, Gardiner went to France.
-From 1983 to 1988, he was Music Director of the Opéra National de Lyon.
+From 1983 to 1988, he was music director of the Opéra National de Lyon.
 During his period with the Opéra he founded an entirely new orchestra.
-During his time with the Opéra National de Lyon Gardiner was also Artistic Director of the Göttingen Handel Festival (1981 until 1990).
+During his time with the Opéra National de Lyon, Gardiner was also artistic director of the Göttingen Handel Festival (1981 until 1990).
 In 1989, the Monteverdi Choir had its 25th anniversary, touring the world giving performances of Handel's oratorio Israel in Egypt and Bach's Magnificat among other works.
 In 1990, Gardiner formed a new period-instrument orchestra, the Orchestre Révolutionnaire et Romantique, to perform music of the 19th century.
 From 1991 until 1995, he was principal conductor of the North German Radio Symphony Orchestra.

 He founded the Monteverdi Choir (1964), the English Baroque Soloists (1978) and the Orchestre Révolutionnaire et Romantique (1989).
 From the 1990s onwards he undertook more world tours with his ensembles, including: